Mercerenies/latitude/docs/spec/ii_standard_library/kernel.md

 is evaluated in the scopes that are provided. `eval` returns the result of the execution and propogates any thrown objects.

-While the lexical and dynamic scope arguments are not required to be paired, it is generally recommended for callers to ensure that they are.
-This is for the simple reason that many methods, especially those that perform metaprogramming or reflection tasks, make the assumption that scopes in the call stack are paired and may behave strangely if this is untrue.

 ### `Kernel evalFile (filename, lexical).`

 Reads the entire contents of the given file and evaluates them as a